I want to show you how embodied movement can become a journey of self-discovery

 DISCLAIMER

-Steph Strauss is not a doctor or mental health professional.
+Steph Strauss is not a licensed medical doctor or mental health professional.

-If you or someone you know is in crisis or needs immediate assistance, text MHFA to 741741 or dial 988 to reach a crisis counselor anonymously, available 24/7.
+If you or someone you know is in crisis or needs immediate support, text MHFA to 741741 or dial 988 to connect with a trained crisis counselor—free, confidential, and available 24/7.